Om Beach Gokarna, best place to visit

 The Goko Social next door is also a beautiful place to stay and has more private room options.

 Another option is at Om Beach.
-On the further side of the beach, there are cool, cheap bungalows to rent at Jungle Cafe Resort.
+On the other side of the beach, there are cool, cheap bungalows to rent at Jungle Cafe Resort.

 Camping in Gokarna